-MUSIC: Waltz 3⁄4 TEMPO: 120 beats per minute
+MUSIC: Waltz 3⁄4 TEMPO: 120 beats per minute PATTERN: Set START: Step 1, Count #1

-a) The basic edges of the European Waltz consist of a back outside edge, a forward outside three turn, and a second back outside edge.
-Semicircular lobes of these edges are skated along the sides of the rink, the first starting towards the centre, the second starting towards the barrier, etc;

-- b) The back outside edge is started as an open stroke.
+- a.
+The basic edges of the European Waltz consist of a back outside edge, a forward outside three turn, and a second back outside edge.
+Semicircular lobes of these edges are skated along the sides of the rink, the first starting towards the centre, the second starting towards the barrier etc. - b.
+The back outside edge is started as an open stroke.
 All three turns should be clean, not pulled.
 After the turn, the free foot should be placed on the floor (not dropped), close to and slightly behind the inside back edge of the tracing foot.
-All steps from backward to forward should be from behind the heel; - c) The rotation of the skater is continuous throughout each lobe and reverses its direction at the beginning of each new lobe.
+All steps from backward to forward should be from behind the heel. - c.
+The rotation of the skater is continuous throughout each lobe and reverses its direction at the beginning of each new lobe.
 The rotation should be well controlled and is best accomplished with the free foot kept close to the skating foot.
-Slight checking is necessary after the three turns in order to prevent overrotation.
-Care should be taken to see that the lobes along the side of the rink are full semicircles so that each of them starts directly towards or away from the barrier and long axis; - d) A three (3) lobe pattern is skated at all times, regardless of floor size.
+Slight checking is necessary after the three turns in order to prevent over rotation.
+Care should be taken to see that the lobes along the side of the rink are full semicircles so that each of them starts directly towards or away from the barrier and long axis.

+A three (3) lobe pattern is skated at all times, regardless of floor size.

-- 1 Difficulty with change of rotation when changing from one lobe to another;
+- 1. Difficulty with change of rotation when changing from one lobe to another.

-- 2 Poor control of rotation after three turns;
+- 2. Poor control of rotation after three turns.

-- 3 Hooking of edges on OB;
+- 3. Hooking of edges on OB.

-- 4 Poor timing;
+- 4. Poor timing.

-- 5 Poor posture baseline.
+- 5. Poor posture baseline.